snap-one/docs-driverworks-fundamentals/source/includes/25_tls_ssl_driver_configurations/_1-TLSSSLDRIVERCONFIGURATION.md

 `certificate` - Path to the certificate to use for the connection.
 The path is relative to driver’s C4Z location.

 `private**_key`- Path to the private key to use for the connection.
 The path is relative to the driver’s C4Z location.
-If the “protected” attribute is “True”, then Director will invoke the following callback to retrieve the password from the driver:
+If the “protected” attribute is “True”, then Director will invoke the callback shown to the right to retrieve the password from the driver:

 ```xml
 function GetPrivateKeyPssword(Binding, Port)